The House and Gardens are closed until 14th March 2020. Read more

-Due to the current Coronavirus pandemic, all Lord Burghley 500 celebrations will take place in 2021.
-Our website is updated regularly so all dates listed below are correct.
-If you have any queries or concerns, please feel free to email firstname.lastname@example.org and our team will get back to you as soon as possible.
+Due to the Covid-19 pandemic, all Lord Burghley 500 celebrations will take place in 2021.
+If you have any queries, please email firstname.lastname@example.org.

 Professor Stephen Alford - Friday 10th September 2021